-The Celecoxib Long-term Arthritis Safety Study (CLASS) Including Use with Aspirin In a prospective long-term safety outcome study conducted post-marketing in approximately 5,800 OA patients and 2,200 RA patients, patients received celecoxib 400 mg twice daily (4-fold and 2-fold the recommended OA and RA doses, respectively), ibuprofen 800 mg three times daily, or diclofenac 75 mg twice daily (common therapeutic doses).
-Median exposures for celecoxib (n = 3,987) and diclofenac (n = 1,996) were 9 months while ibuprofen (n = 1,985) was 6 months.
+The Celecoxib Long-term Arthritis Safety Study (CLASS) Including Use with Aspirin

+In a prospective long-term safety outcome study conducted post-marketing in approximately 5,800 OA patients and 2,200 RA patients, patients received celecoxib 400 mg twice daily (4-fold and 2-fold the recommended OA and RA doses, respectively), ibuprofen 800 mg three times daily, or diclofenac 75 mg twice daily (common therapeutic doses).
+Median exposures for celecoxib (N = 3,987) and diclofenac (N = 1,996) were 9 months while ibuprofen (N = 1,985) was 6 months.
 The Kaplan-Meier cumulative rates at 9 months are provided for all analyses.
 The primary endpoint of this outcome study was the incidence of complicated ulcers (gastrointestinal bleeding, perforation, or obstruction).
-Patients were allowed to take concomitant low-dose (\leq 325 mg/day) aspirin (ASA) for CV prophylaxis (ASA subgroups: celecoxib, n = 882; diclofenac, n = 445; ibuprofen, n = 412).
+Patients were allowed to take concomitant low-dose ( $\leq 325$ mg/day) aspirin (ASA) for CV prophylaxis (ASA subgroups: celecoxib, N = 882; diclofenac, N = 445; ibuprofen, N = 412).
 Differences in the incidence of complicated ulcers between celecoxib and the combined group of ibuprofen and diclofenac were not statistically significant.
-Those patients on celecoxib and concomitant low-dose ASA experienced 4-fold higher rates of complicated ulcers compared to those not on ASA (see section 4.4).
+Those patients on celecoxib and concomitant low-dose ASA experienced 4-fold higher rates of complicated ulcers compared to those not on ASA (see Section 4.4 Special warnings and precautions for use, GI Effects).
 The results for celecoxib are displayed in Table 5.

-Table 5: Effects of Co-administration of Low-dose Aspirin on Complicated Ulcer Rates with Celecoxib 400 mg Twice Daily (Kaplan-Meier Rates at 9 months [%])
+Table 5.
+Effects of Co-administration of Low-dose Aspirin on Complicated Ulcer Rates with Celecoxib 400 mg Twice Daily (Kaplan-Meier Rates at 9 months [%])